AstridSuhartono/bootcamp-homework9/PROJECT_README.md

 ## Table of Contents

-The following are the content list of the readme file:
+The following are the contents list of the readme file:

 * Project Description
 * Table of Contents